recloudstream/cloudstream/README.md

 + And more...

-**we do not support Piracy.** For more details about our stance on the DMCA and EUCD, you can read about it on our organization: [reCloudStream](https://github.com/recloudstream)
+**Please don't create illegal extensions or use any that host any copyrighted media.** For more details about our stance on the DMCA and EUCD, you can read about it on our organization: [reCloudStream](https://github.com/recloudstream)

 #### Important Copyright Note: